 Should you file your lawsuit after the two-year window has lapsed, the court may refuse to hear that claim.
 This means you will lose a chance to get fair compensation regardless of how strong your case is.
 After you file the case, the defendant will likely file a motion to dismiss the case based on a lapsed deadline.
 The court will summarily dismiss the case.
 However, there are rare exceptions that may entitle you to extra time.
 Contact your personal injury attorney whenever you are in doubt.

-Exceptions to the Statute of Limitations in Texas for Personal Injury Claims
+What are the Exceptions to the Statute of Limitations for Personal Injury Claims in Texas?

 The state of Texas has identified several situations that may extend the filing deadline to allow litigants to file their injury claims past the two-year limit.